trufGameProject/player/README.md

 - `GET /player` - list playerIds

+- `POST /player` - create a new Player - error if duplicate playerID - error if playerID invalid - error if data is invalid

 - `GET /player/{playerID}` - get a Specific player - 404 if playerID not found

-- `POST /player/{playerID}` - create a new Player - error if duplicate playerID - error if playerID invalid - error if data is invalid
+- `POST /player/{playerID}` - update a player's password - error if duplicate playerID - error if playerID invalid - error if data is invalid

 - `PATCH /player/{playerID}` - update a player - 404 if playerID not found; 500 if update data invalid

+- `DELETE /player/{playerID}` - delete a player - 404 if playerID not found